valyakin/new-obyteorg/docroot/user/pages/03.platform/11.smart-contracts/_article/article.md

 </div>

 ## Common use cases
-The most common use cases for Smart Contracts on Obyte are conditional payments, insurance, sports betting, atomic swaps, but anywhere where conditioning a payment makes sense, Smart Contracts can be used to effectively aliminate the need for trust between parties.
+The most common use cases for Smart Contracts on Obyte are conditional payments, insurance, sports betting, atomic swaps, but anywhere where conditioning a payment makes sense, Smart Contracts can be used to effectively eliminate the need for trust between parties.
 <br>
 <br>